Painting a graph with competing random walks: Proof of Theorem and Corollary Proof of Theorem 1.1 and Corollary 1.4

-This bound is good enough for $r \geq 2$ but does not quite suffice when $r = 1$.
+This bound is good enough for $r \geq2$, but does not quite suffice when $r = 1$.
 This case is not difficult to handle, however, since it is easy to see that the random walk has distance $3$ from $e$ with probability $1 - O(1/n)$ after its first three moves, hence with distance at least $2$ from any permutation with distance $1$ from $e$.
-Combining this with \eqref{eqn::perm_bound} gives the desired bound.
-From this is it clear that $(G_n)$ satisfies the hypotheses of Theorem \ref{thm::main} and, arguing as in the case of the hypercube, that
+Combining this with (\ref{eqnpermbound}) gives a bound on $g(e,\tau ;G_n)$ for all $\tau\in S_n$.
+From this is it clear that $(G_n)$ satisfies the hypotheses of Theorem \ref{thmmain} and, arguing as in the case of the hypercube, that